 Ham and mushroom tagliatelle with black pepper sauce

-And it’s quick to make too – the preparation time is the time it takes to chop up the ham, onions and mushrooms.
-The sauce itself only takes 15 minutes start to finish, and if you put the pasta on to boil while you make the sauce, everything can be ready in less than half-an-hour.
+And it’s quick to make too – the preparation time is the time it takes to chop up the ham, onions, and mushrooms.
+The sauce itself only takes 15 minutes from start to finish, and if you put the pasta on to boil while you make the sauce, everything can be ready in less than half an hour.

 Amazingly enough, there is no cream in this recipe – but you wouldn’t say so to taste it.
 If you really wanted to, you could swap some of the milk out for cream when you make the sauce, but to be honest I don’t think it’s necessary.

-And to go back to the origins of this recipe, it makes perfect as a dip for potato wedges.
-Just halve the quantity of milk and cornflour in this recipe, leave out the pasta, and serve as a dip alongside my cripy potato fries.
+And to go back to the origins of this recipe, it makes the perfect dip for potato wedges.
+Just halve the quantity of milk and cornflour in this recipe, leave out the pasta, and serve as a dip alongside my crispy potato fries.

-You can get exact measurements in the printable recipe card at the end of this post.
+You can get the complete list of ingredients and full instructions for making this ham and mushroom tagliatelle with black pepper sauce on the printable recipe card at the end of this post.

 Cubed ham – I use either sliced sandwich ham, or I buy ham off-cuts from my local supermarket.
 They are super cheap, and one packet is normally sufficient for 2 pasta dishes, so I chop it all up in one go and then freeze half in a plastic bag ready for the next meal.
-I also find that leftover gammon works really well with this recipe.
+I also find that leftover gammon works really well with this recipe (especially leftover oven-baked gammon).
 The ham should be chopped into approximately 1cm pieces.

 Mushrooms – I like to use button mushrooms because they are so quick to chop up.
 Because they are so small you only have to halve or quarter them, and you can even leave the really small ones whole.
 If you don’t have button mushrooms then you can use white closed-cap or brown chestnut mushrooms.